 If you're a copywriter?
 Use the power of your words to change the hearts and minds of politicians.

 If you’re a lawyer?
-Use the power of law to change the system for the better
+Use the power of law to change the system for the better at ClientEarth.

 8. Be inspired by the courage of the youth movement